Ayelet Waldman: Novels

 In addition to the mystery genre, Waldman has published three other novels.
 Daughter's Keeper, published in 2003, drew on Waldman's experience as a criminal defense lawyer and representation of drug offenders.
 The first manuscript was rejected thirty-one times.
 It features a young woman, Olivia, who inadvertently becomes involved in the trafficking of drugs and her relationship with her emotionally reserved mother.
 The book is also about the impact of federal drug policy, particularly mandatory minimum sentencing, on the criminal justice system.
 The novel was inspired by a case Waldman handled.
 The book was generally well received, and was a finalist for the 2003 Northern California Book Award.

 Love and Other Impossible Pursuits, published in 2006, is about a Harvard-educated lawyer with a precocious stepson who loses a newborn child to SIDS.
 The impetus was the loss of her own unborn child diagnosed with a genetic abnormality.
 The book also deals with how mothers criticize each other's mothering, a theme in Waldman's nonfiction too.
 It explores negative feelings towards one's own children.
 The novel was also reviewed well in places, although some reviews were negative.

 Don Roos wrote and directed a film based on the novel, starring Natalie Portman, Lisa Kudrow and Scott Cohen.
 The film premiered at the Toronto Film Festival in August 2009.

 Waldman's Red Hook Road, published in 2010, is about two bereaved families in a small village in Maine and the effect of a family tragedy and class differences on marriage, styles of motherhood (including the domineering), and family life.
 It is also about boxing and boat building.

+A Perfect Hand, published in 2026, is a novel set in 19th century England and tells the tale of a maid and her lover.